Air France-KLM chairman blames Accor over CEO search delay

-PARIS, July 13 (Reuters) - Anne-Marie Couderc, the interim chairman of Air France KLM, has blamed AccorHotels for complicating and delaying the airline’s search for a new chief executive, according to an internal memo seen by Reuters.
+PARIS (Reuters) - Anne-Marie Couderc, the interim chairman of Air France KLM (AIRF.PA), has blamed AccorHotels (ACCP.PA) for complicating and delaying the airline’s search for a new chief executive, according to an internal memo seen by Reuters.

 The airline has been hunting for a new boss to fill a gap left by the abrupt departure of chief executive Jean-Marc Janaillac in May, after staff rejected a pay proposal aimed at ending strikes that have resulted in heavy losses.